explainers-by-googlers/cross-origin-storage/README.md

 // The hash of the file we want to access. const hash =
   'SHA-256: 8f434346648f6b96df89dda901c5176b10a6d83961dd3c1ac88b59b2dc327aa4';
-// The human-readable file name. const name = 'Large AI model';
+// The human-readable file description. const name = 'Large AI model';

 // This triggers a permission prompt: